Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Down, that’s where you found me

-Commencing to a drum solo before taking off to an edgy rhythm guitar, “You’re No Good For Me” advances resolutely until it acquires a chorus in which a firm and unwavering environment is put into place.
-Several seconds of bluesy lead work backed by vocal harmonies shores up an energetic instrumental section.
+Commencing to a drum solo before taking off to rhythm guitar, “You’re No Good For Me” advances resolutely until it acquires a chorus in which a firm and unwavering environment is put into place.
+Several seconds of guitar work backed by vocal harmonies shores up an energetic instrumental section.

-“Bishop Of Souls” opens slowly to several seconds of keyboards only to take off to a blend of rhythm guitar and pounding drums.
+“Bishop Of Souls” opens slowly only to take off to rhythm guitar and pounding drums.
 The song proceeds to impel through its first verse in a striking manner, breaking out with a plethora of appeal for a chorus with a huge, catchy hook.
 Great song that is by far the albums best.
 “Bishop Of Souls” touches upon the second coming:

 There’s an army out there and the battle’s drawing near